f5devcentral/f5-rseries-training/docs/rseries_security.rst

 NTP Authentication
 ==================

-NTP Authentication can be enabled to provide a secure communication channel for Network Time Protocol queries form the F5OS platform layer.
+NTP Authentication can be enabled to provide a secure communication channel for Network Time Protocol queries from the F5OS platform layer.

 Disable IPv6
 ============